Present Indefinite Tense Examples; Definition; Exercise

 • Example: “The train leaves at 6 PM.”

-4. Permanent Situations: Conditions or states that are generally stable over time.
+4. Permanent Situations: It describes situations that are stable or do not change easily over time.

 • Example: “He lives in New York.”